axelbr/racecar_gym/README.md

 ## Environments

-The observation space is a `n-tuple` of `Dict`, where `n` is the number of agents.
+The observation and action space is a `n-tuple` of `Dict`, where `n` is the number of agents.
 An observation for a single agent has the following form.

 |Key|Space|Defaults|Description|
 |---|---|---|---|